Best Best Reviews

 score is between 0 and 5

-The silent film era refers to the period in film history from the late 19th century to the early 1930s when silent films were the predominant form of cinema.
+The silent-film era refers to the period in film history when movies were produced without synchronized sound, typically from the late 19th century to the early 1930s.
+Silent films relied on intertitles, gestures, and expressions to convey plot and dialogue.

 Key Features